Trade union membership: your right to choose

 - choose to join or not join a trade union

-- decide to leave, or remain a member of, a trade union
+- decide to leave, or stay a member of, a trade union

 - belong to more than one trade union